 Whilst the method was designed by Ronny Lardner in conjunction with each company, it was almost entirely delivered by in-company personnel, enhancing credibility and internal capacity.
 This was achieved whilst working with clients possessing varying levels of behavioural science knowledge and skills.
 Amongst the benefits were a measurable improvement in safety leadership behaviours and safety culture; a reduction in incident rates & severity; three company or industry safety awards; strong backing from workforce and unions; strengthening of each company’s external reputation; and recognition and uptake of this approach by many other international companies.

-In 2006 Ronny and his colleague Richard Scaife were joint recipients of the British Psychological Society's Division of Occupational Psychology 2006 Practitioner of the Year Award.
+In 2006 Ronny and one of our Directors, Richard Scaife, were joint recipients of the British Psychological Society's Division of Occupational Psychology 2006 Practitioner of the Year Award.